jchernobieffHome/darker-dungeons-roll20/readme.md

-# Darker Dungeons Roll20
+# Nexus 5e

-A Roll20 character sheet for **Giffyglyph's Darker Dungeons**.
+A Roll20 character sheet for the **Nexus 5e** campaign based on **Giffyglyph's Darker Dungeons**.
 This project contains source code and build scripts to generate both development and live sheet code.

 ## Requirements